Basic obedience – teaching a dog to sitPublished on 25th December 2016

 Overtime you can phase out the lure and just use the same motion but without the treat in your hand, the treat is instead rewarded from the other hand as soon as the dogs bottom hits the floor.
 To teach the command verbally start by simply saying the verbal command “sit” a few seconds before the hand signal.

 For more puppy obedience exercises, socialisation and advice I recommend group classes with the Puppy School – www.puppyschool.co.uk (who I’ve helped support at) and an option of one-to-one sessions with a combination of puppy walks (from myself) to continue the good work.
+Click here to see the best flea and tick medicine for dogs.

 Thanks for listening